Deadman Pass in Oregon: The Treacherous Ascent and Descent of Interstate 84

 How long is the road to Deadman Pass in Oregon?

-Located in Umatilla County, the road to the pass, also known as Cabbage Hill or Emigrant Hill, is totally paved.
-It’s called Interstate 84, also known as the Vietnam Veterans Memorial Highway.
+The road to the pass, also known as Cabbage Hill or Emigrant Hill, is totally paved.
+It’s called Interstate 84, known as the Vietnam Veterans Memorial Highway.
 The pass road is 84km (52.2 miles) long, running northwest-southwest from Pendleton (the county seat of Umatilla County) to La Grande (in Union County).